rithiksachdeva/Hobby-Projects/MealPlanning/README.md

-2 prongs -
+IN PROGRESS: Proposed Idea (2 Functionalities) -

-one is a meal planning tool: they have the week laid out in front of them, with an assumed 3 meals per day.
-Based on tags they can add trader recipes in each slot and it will auto populate a grocery list for them for the week with the estimated cost.
-Can also show them what their dietary intake would be daily or weekly.
+1) Meal Planning Tool: User has a skeleton of the week laid out in front of them, with an assumed 3 meals per day left blank.
+Based on tags (breakfast, lunch, dinner, dessert) users can add Trader's recipes in each meal dropdown and the program auto populates a grocery list for  the week with the estimated cost.
+Further, will display what their dietary intake would be daily or weekly.

-other prong, based on tags or certain ingredients or filtering out allergens etc., the tool will recommend a recipe.
+2) Based on tags or certain ingredients or filtering out allergens etc., the tool will recommend a recipe.